kevgleeson78/Theory-of-algorithms-project/README.md

     }
 ```
 #### (section 6.6.2) assigning temporary variables T1 and T2 and updating working variables a,b,c...,h.
-The below loop itterates throuhg the 64 word message block and updates working variables a - h with each iitteration.
+The below loop iterates through the 64 word message block and updates working variables a - h with each iteration.
-The temporary variable T1 is assigned the concatonation of the h working variable along with the t'th element of K[] and W[] and the output of the functions SIG1 and CH.
+The temporary variable T1 is assigned the concatenation of the h working variable along with the tithe element of K[] and W[] and the output of the functions SIG1 and CH.
 T2 is assigned the output of SIG0 and MAJ.
 This continues until the loop has reached the end of the message block.
-These functions will be expalined futher below.
+These functions will be explained further below.
 ```C
 for( t = 0; t < 64; t++){
       T1 = h + SIG1(e) + Ch(e,f,g) + K[t] + W[t];